-A full UK driving licence and access to transport are essential.
+A full UK driving licence would be essential.

 To protect our autistic adults, all staff are required to have a criminal background check.
-Possession of an Enhanced DBS Check on the Update would be preferable but not essential.
+Possession of an Enhanced DBS Check either on the Update Service or conducted within the last 12 months would be preferable but not essential.